ranjithrd/confluence_23/src/events/artspire.md

   * No paints allowed.

-  * Theme will be given on the day itself.
+  * The theme will be given on the day itself.
 teamsize: Individual
 ---